miletsky/empathic-wp-bootstrap/readme.md

     * `protected/other` - is ignored by git, some project related but not intended for commiting stuff can be put there

 ## Initial setup

+* New project:
+    1. Install Wordpress to `public`
+    2. Set up multisite stuff in `public/wp-confing.php` in case of multisite instance (check **Multisite config** section below)

+* Existing project:
-1. Ask Heath or Victor for recent database dump and uploads from the server
+    1. Ask administrators for recent database dump and uploads from the server
     2. Import the dump, unzip uploads to `public/wp-content/uploads`
-3. Create `publid/wp-confing.php`, specify db credentials, set up your local multisite in case of multisite instance (check **Multisite config** section below)
+    3. Create `public/wp-confing.php`, specify db credentials, set up your local multisite in case of multisite instance (check **Multisite config** section below)
     4. Update blog database with your local dev domain (see instructions below)

 ## Updating db with local dev domains
 Two options are available: